opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 ## Create cluster metrics monitor

 In addition to monitoring conditions for indexes, the alerting plugin allows monitoring conditions on clusters.
-Alerts that can be set by ClusterMetrics to watch for when:
+Alerts can be set by cluster metrics to watch for when:

 - The health of your cluster reaches a status of yellow or red.
 - CPU usages reaches a specified threshold.